beejjorgensen/bguunix/src/bguunix_part_040_firststeps.md

 $ cd /mnt/c/Users/beej
 ```

-This all gets extra confusing because when you first launch a WSL shell,
+This all gets extra confusing because sometimes when you first launch a
-it dumps you in your Windows home directory.
-And so you can do this:
+WSL shell, it dumps you in your Windows home directory.
+And so you can
+do this:

 ``` {.default}
 $ pwd